Analysis of Veeva CRM Adoption in the Pharmaceutical Industry

 -

-Horizon Therapeutics (USA) – Before being acquired by Amgen, Horizon (focused on rare autoimmune diseases) was a noted Veeva CRM user.
-The company appears on Veeva’s customer lists and likely equipped its specialty sales reps with Veeva CRM to manage physician relationships in niche markets.
-(For example, Horizon’s field roles often mentioned Veeva CRM familiarity.)
+Horizon Therapeutics (USA, now Amgen) – Horizon (focused on rare autoimmune diseases) was a noted Veeva CRM user before its $27.8 billion acquisition by Amgen, completed in October 2023 [55].
+The company appeared on Veeva's customer lists and equipped its specialty sales reps with Veeva CRM to manage physician relationships in niche markets.
+Horizon's field operations have since been integrated into Amgen's broader Veeva CRM infrastructure.

 -